-RIDE WITH ME city cycling guides are full-color, all-sensory explorations of the city, inspired by the buildings, people, and stories you’ll discover on the way.
-The routes in the book are illustrated recipes for city adventures – with the best local tips for coffee, art, nature, beer and bars.
-RIDE WITH ME shows visitors/expats the city’s cycling culture and urban environment, taking them way beyond the usual highlights.
-For locals, the book is an invitation to explore, and look further, finding adventure around the corner.
+RIDE WITH ME cycling guides are full-color, all-sensory explorations, inspired by the buildings, people, and stories we discover on our way.
+The routes are like recipes for adventures – with the best local tips for coffee, art, nature, beer and bars on the way.
+Author and bicycle guide Roos shows the local cycling culture and environment, taking the reader way beyond the usual highlights.
+She offers an invitation to connect, both with the city and yourself in it.

-‘From the old port of Amsterdam to the bustling new neighborhoods, along rivers and dikes, through green fields and parks.
+“From the old port of Amsterdam to the bustling new neighborhoods, along rivers and dikes, through green fields and parks.
 From the North to the South from the East to the West, and beyond.
 Here’s to the best coffee, art, food, beers and bars to discover on the way.
 Riding shoulder to shoulder with all those beautifully rough, sweet, tongue-in-cheek Amsterdam people.
 Off I go, on my bike.
 I feel so free, Amsterdam.
-Ride with me!’
+Ride with me!”

 Ride with me Amsterdam is a tribute to life in the city of bikes.
 An invitation for visitors to explore the whole city and beyond, and a challenge to the locals to find adventure around the corner.
 The book contains:

-- How to ride in Amsterdam (without getting yelled at)
+• How to ride in Amsterdam (without getting yelled at)

 • 8 routes with stops, dinner/drink tips + close-ups

-- Escape on two-wheels – tips for trips out of town
+• Escape on two-wheels – tips for trips out of town

 • Background info about the history of cycling in Amsterdam